 A bootable drive can quickly help you to install an operating system.
 There are various ways by which you can make a Bootable Live disk to install an Operating System.
 It can be Bootable USB Flash Drive or a DVD.

-First of all Download the latest Ubuntu ISO file from the official site.
-As I have said earlier that you can make either bootable DVD by burning the ISO file or make a bootable flash drive.
+First of all, Download the latest Ubuntu ISO file from the official site; as I have said earlier, you can make either a bootable DVD by burning the ISO file or making a bootable flash drive.

-For making a bootable DVD, right click on the downloaded ISO file and burn it by using your favorite burning software.
-On the other hand, to make a bootable flash drive, you can use my two favorite applications namely Etcher USB Tool or Rufus.
+For making a bootable DVD, right-click on the downloaded ISO file and burn it using your favorite burning software.
+On the other hand, to make a bootable flash drive, you can use my two favorite applications, namely Etcher USB Tool or Rufus.

 How to Install Ubuntu

 Step 1 – Boot Device Selection: At first, you plug-in the flashable boot device into your computer and select the removable device from the initial first boot selection screen.
 Things may be a bit complicated but see the manual of your machine to get inside the first boot selection screen or search google.
 Usually, it’s “ESC or F1 or F2 or F12”, depends on a specific computer or laptop.

 Step 2 – First Boot Screen: On the boot screen, you will be shown a welcome screen to get two options.
 These are “Try Ubuntu” and “Install Ubuntu.”
 If you want to try Ubuntu before installing the latest version, you should click the “Try Ubuntu” button.
 On the other hand, if you want to install it directly, click the “Install Ubuntu” button.